How do I use Google MyMaps to draw what I want my regions to be?

 • Visualize where your POIs will land on this map and that is how you will know where to draw your regions around.
 For example, if you have a college campus with a bunch of POIs, make the region that they live in surround the entire campus so when you filter your data in the ZDOS you will filter using the region titled "College Campus" you will see all the POIs in the college campus region.

-• You don't need to make your regions a re-drawing of your counties or cities, as we already have those filters for you
+• You don't need to make your regions a re-drawing of your counties or cities, as we already have those filters for you.

 • Be sure to cover your whole area.
 Some regions will be super small but hold a lot of POIs (like a downtown area) others will be large with a few POIs (like a rural area) just make sure the entire boundary is covered.
 Any POI that doesn't fall in a region you have drawn will be classified as being in a region called "other" which isn't very helpful when you are looking at your data to understand where your visitors are going.